tayler-id/comic-panel-description-generator/memory-bank/activeContext.md

    - Consider optimization in future versions

 3. **Deployment Process**
-   - Implemented API-first approach with smaller model fallback
+   - Implemented API-first approach with multiple providers
-   - Reduced Gunicorn timeout from 300s to 60s for faster error detection
+   - Local model only loaded if no API keys are available
-   - Environment variables configured in render.yaml
+   - API keys configured in render.yaml (without hardcoding values)
    - Need to verify functionality in production environment

 4. **Marketing Execution**